BPS Wilson Loops on S^2 at Higher Loops: Discussion

 \section{Discussion}

 The stunning agreement found in section \ref{<w>} for the VEV of a single Wilson loop at ${\cal O}(\l^2)$ is the result of an intriguing cancellation of interacting Feynman diagrams with rainbow/ladders.
-It certainly points to the capturing of these loops by a reduced model, which for single Wilson loop VEV's agrees with the proposal made in \cite{Drukker:2007qr}.
-It is therefore curious that the connected correlator seems not to be captured by an analogous computation.
+It certainly points to the capturing of these loops by a reduced model, which for single Wilson loop VEV's agrees with the proposal made in \cite{Drukker:2007qr}, while for Wilson loop correlators, does not disagree.
+It remains a challenge to push the SYM correlator calculation to further orders in $h$, or ideally, to an exact result which could be matched against the 2-d model.